 The Cancer Genome Atlas (TCGA) Research Network published a landmark study into molecular classification of established GC in 2014.
-The study performed integrative genomic and epigenomic analysis of 295 gastric adenocarcinomas and reported on four major subclasses based on somatic copy number, mutation analysis, methylation and gene expression status.
-These were named: epstein barr virus positive, microsatellite unstable (MSI), genomically stable (GS) and chromosomal unstable subtypes[17].
-While there was significant overlap regarding the molecular signatures between the IGC, DGC and mixed types consistent with common aspects of oncogenesis, 75% of the DGCs were of the GS subclass suggesting a divergent pathway.
-The TCGA analysis also demonstrates the potential limitation of histological systems such as the Lauren classification, with cellular phenotypes often not reflecting the heterogeneous nature of complex underlying molecular changes.
+The study performed integrative genomic and epigenomic analyses of 295 gastric adenocarcinomas (GAs) and reported on the following four major subclasses based on somatic copy number, mutation analysis, methylation, and gene expression status: epstein barr virus-positive, microsatellite instability (MSI), genomically stable, and chromosomal unstable subtypes[17].
+While there is significant overlap regarding the molecular signatures among the IGC, DGC, and mixed types consistent with common aspects of oncogenesis, 75% of DGCs are of the genomically stable subclass, suggesting a divergent pathway.
+TCGA analysis also demonstrates the potential limitation of histological systems such as the Lauren classification, with cellular phenotypes often not reflecting the heterogeneous nature of complex underlying molecular changes.

-There are a number of inherited genetic conditions that predispose to GC such as somatic mismatch repair mutations in Lynch Syndrome and CDH1 mutations in Hereditary Diffuse GC.
+There are a number of inherited genetic conditions that predispose to GC such as somatic mismatch repair mutations in Lynch Syndrome and cadherin-1 (CDH1) mutations in hereditary diffuse GC.
 Although these are of interest in elucidating the molecular pathways of oncogenesis, discussion of these conditions is largely outside the scope of this review.

 The Correa Cascades